QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 GitHub Desktop Approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**Note**: This workflow requires Git LFS (Large File Storage)

-If you have not previously used Git LFS, choose to "Initialize Git LFS" at the dialog which appears while following these instructions

 After installing the Git Desktop application, click `this link <x-github-client://openRepo/https://github.com/QuantEcon/quantecon-notebooks-jl>`_ on your desktop computer to automatically install the notebooks

 It should open a window in the GitHub desktop app like this